 Winterfest in Pigeon Forge is an annual event that brings the beauty of the holiday season to life in the Great Smoky Mountains.

-Starting November 10th, visitors can see the Pigeon Forge Parkway fully ornamented in over 5 million Christmas lights.
+Starting in early November, visitors can see the Pigeon Forge Parkway fully ornamented in over 5 million Christmas lights.
 This impressive holiday light show includes special displays and moving effects.

 As soon as the sunsets, vacationers can enjoy cruising up and down the parkway to see Pigeon Forge fully decorated for Christmas.
-Better yet, vacationers can also hop on the Trolley Ride of Lights, a nightly Trolley ride that provides a guided tour of the light displays in Pigeon Forge.
+You can pick up a free map at a Pigeon Forge Welcome Center or at the Pigeon Forge Trolley office.

-For even more holiday fun, you can join the Winterfest Kickoff Celebration in Patriot Park on November 8th at 4PM!
-This outdoor festival features live music and free trolley rides on the Parkway.
-Sevierville also has a Winterfest Kickoff celebration on November 7th that's complete with food, entertainment, and fireworks.
-Gatlinburg celebrates its Winter Kickoff with a chili cookoff on the 9th.
+For even more holiday fun, you can join the Winterfest Kickoff Celebration in Patriot Park which happens every November!
+This outdoor festival features live music and a lighting ceremony.
+Gatlinburg celebrates its Winter Kickoff with a chili cookoff before firing up its millions of Christmas lights.

 2. See Christmas at Dollywood